 - Referral Program

-We do not have a fixed ration of partners to non-partners and have a remarkable rate of promotion for a firm our size.
-For example, this year we elected five new partners.
+We do not have a fixed ratio of partners to non-partners and have a remarkable rate of promotion for a firm our size.
 Our firm includes a number of career counsel, part-time attorneys, and attorneys working from remote locations, and we are open to other non-traditional career paths, which we believe are beneficial to our attorneys and the clients we serve.

 Our hiring is not based on a traditional law firm hiring cycle or model, nor do we do traditional law school recruiting.
 We do, however, encourage you to share your background and capabilities with us since our needs are continually developing, and you may help us to identify a need that we have not yet formally identified on our website.

 We strongly believe that attorney training does not begin and end with law school.
 That is why we have developed an approach that focuses on our attorneys' professional development needs as they advance in their careers.
 Buckley University is the firm’s venue for offering in-house training throughout the year on a "semester system" that incorporates core skills, advanced skills, professional development, "hot topics," and business development programs.
 These programs emphasize development in our main practice areas so you gain practical skills, best practices, and resources to put to use as soon as you return to your desk.

 There is something for everyone seeking to advance their skills and knowledge base:

 - Core Skills: Both practice area specific and general legal skills training for our newer attorneys (or those new to the financial services industry)

 - Advanced Skills: Practice area specific and general legal skills training for our more senior attorneys